-The beauty industry can feel very overwhelming and it's natural to feel like you have to keep up with it but it can be unsustainble to the average person.
-The primary focus should be on being consistent with a routine that works for you and prioritsing health and wellness in the other aspects of our life where we can.
+The beauty industry can feel very overwhelming and it's natural to feel like you have to keep up with it but it can be unsustainable to the average person.
+The primary focus should be on consistency with a routine that works for you and prioritizing health and wellness in the other aspects of our life where we can.
 We should feel empowered as we age, to choose what feels right to us and to be mindful of what our skin needs are as they ebb and flow with life.

 A solid lineup of MVP's is much more beneficial than a bathroom cabinet full of barely used products, as tempting as it is to buy into the buzz.
 If you feel lost or don't know where to start; book a skincare consultation with us or even indulge in a facial to gain knowledge on your skin and how to best care for it.